Page contents

 Why can't the works be done in school holidays when there is less traffic?

 Given the length of the construction period, it would be challenging and costly to stop and restart work to align with the school holidays.
 This would also significantly extend the programme.
-Therefore, we are developing an optimised programme of construction works which is phased across the town centre to create a largely continuous construction programme.
+Our programme of construction works phased across the town centre to create a largely continuous construction programme.
 This aims to have minimal impact to residents and users of the town centre while completing works in the shortest possible time.

 Will the scheme cause traffic disruption in the local area?
 How will you manage this disruption?